Luligu/matterbridge/README-SERVICE.md

 <USER> ALL=(ALL) NOPASSWD: ALL
 ```

-or if you prefers to only give access to npm without password (e.g. radxa ALL=(ALL) NOPASSWD: /usr/bin/npm)
+or if you prefers to only give access to npm without password try (e.g. radxa ALL=(ALL) NOPASSWD: /usr/bin/npm)

 ```
 <USER> ALL=(ALL) NOPASSWD: /usr/bin/npm